ottey1969/XXXSofeiaMindXXX/replit.md

-✅ **CLEAR:** Content cluster requests now generate only topic-relevant keywords, not request phrases ✅ **ULTRA-STRICT:** Absolute ban on "Table of Contents" - only "Inhoudsopgave" allowed in Dutch content ✅ **ENFORCED:** Final solution to prevent any English/Dutch mixing in content structure ✅ **COMPLETE:** 100% Dutch language requirement - no English words or phrases allowed anywhere ✅ **BANNED:** Specific English phrases like "Here's what you need to know" completely forbidden ✅ **ENHANCED:** Added mandatory table format with search volumes, difficulty levels, and ranking possibilities ✅ **REQUIRED:** All content cluster requests must include 5-column table: Content Cluster | Zoekwoord | Maandelijks Zoekvolume | Moeilijkheidsgraad | Ranking Mogelijkheden
+✅ **CLEAR:** Content cluster requests now generate only topic-relevant keywords, not request phrases ✅ **ULTRA-STRICT:** Absolute ban on "Table of Contents" - only "Inhoudsopgave" allowed in Dutch content ✅ **ENFORCED:** Final solution to prevent any English/Dutch mixing in content structure ✅ **PURE LANGUAGE ONLY:** AI responds in ONLY ONE language - English OR Dutch OR French - NO MIXING ✅ **LANGUAGE DETECTION:** User input language determines response language - strict single-language enforcement ✅ **ZERO TOLERANCE:** Absolutely no words from other languages allowed in responses ✅ **ENHANCED:** Added mandatory table format with search volumes, difficulty levels, and ranking possibilities ✅ **REQUIRED:** All content cluster requests must include 5-column table: Content Cluster | Zoekwoord | Maandelijks Zoekvolume | Moeilijkheidsgraad | Ranking Mogelijkheden
 ✅ **ROUTER FIX:** Enhanced AI routing to ensure "cluster voor" queries go to Perplexity for real research data